garyjohnson/okspechelper/README.md

 Currently targets iOS 7 with XCTest.

 # Installing
-To install using Cocoapods, include objection-kiwi in your Podfile, but only for your test targets:
+To install using Cocoapods, include OKSpecHelper in your Podfile, but only for your test targets:

 ```
 target :'myTests', :exclusive => true do